Castle Bytham: Community

-There are two remaining public houses in the village: the Fox & Hounds and the Castle Inn.
-The New Inn on Station Road was converted to housing in the 1960s.
+There are two remaining public houses in the village.The New Inn on Station Road was converted to housing in the 1960s.

 Former railway station

 The village had a railway station on the Midland and Great Northern Joint Railway, the remains of which can still be seen.
 This railway station was rather unusual, being a single platform in a deep cutting through the village.
 The railway station was not originally planned by the railway, but was added after considerable local lobbying.
 It remained open, as did the goods yard on the other side of the road, until the line closed in 1959.
 West of the village the line of the railway now forms a road crossing under the A1.